 The Length of Hashtags

 The following graphic shows the percentage of tweets with hashtags ranging from 1 to 15+ characters.
-Each of them has received at least one re-tweet or favorite.
+Each of them has received at least one retweet or likes.

 The figure indicates that the content and context is more important than the length.
-Although there is not much of a difference, you should pick the most appropriate keyword (or keywords) in your tweet as a hashtag, and limit the length of characters below 15 in order to have better chances of getting a re-tweet.
+Although there is not much of a difference, you should pick the most appropriate keyword (or keywords) in your tweet as a hashtag, and limit the length of characters below 15 in order to have better chances of getting a retweet.

-Including Links in the Tweets:
+Including Links in the Tweets

 Suitable Time of Day